dionjoshualobo/qa-bot/README.md

 npm run dev
 ```

 On first run, scan the QR code.
+The bot will be the account from which the QR code was scanned.
 After that, session persists in `.baileys_auth/`.

 ## Commands